 In addition to organizing professional development workshops, institutes, conferences, and other programs for teachers, CMES also makes publicly available stand-alone educational resources which anyone can use to further his or her knowledge of the histories and cultures of the Middle East.
-Additional resources supplemental to specific workshops can be found in the Educator Workshops section of this site.

 - Learn Turkish via a Graphic Novel - Faruk Geç’s “A Letter from Germany” presented as an interactive module for self-study and classroom use.
 Adapted for students of Turkish by Ralph Jaeckel and Mehmet Süreyya Er.

 - Maps (For more maps, including detailed linguistic and ethnographic maps of the contemporary Middle East/Southwest Asia, please see the Maps and Statistics Collections of Columbia University's Gulf/2000 Project website)